neumino/neumino.github.io/movies.md

-### Long Shot
+### A Dog&#39;s Journey
-*Released on 2019-05-02, vote average 7.2*
+*Released on 2019-05-03, vote average 7.3*

-When Fred Flarsky reunites with his first crush, one of the most influential women in the world, Charlotte Field, he charms her.
-As she prepares to make a run for the Presidency, Charlotte hires Fred as her speechwriter and sparks fly.
+Bailey is living the good life on the farm of Ethan and Hannah.
+As Bailey’s soul prepares to leave this life for a new one, he promises Ethan to find CJ and protect her at any cost.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/ZKsc2I4Tgsk?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/A2FrrSyyKfA?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>